takanory/slides/20190922pycontw/PITCHME.md

 Note:
 * Take pictures and tweets welcome.
-* I have already published this slides so you don't have to take notes.
+* I have already published this slides, so you don't have to take notes.

 ---